atharvabaodhankar/firebase-to-do-list/FIREBASE_SETUP.md

 ## 5. Test the Setup

-After enabling both authentication methods:
+After enabling all authentication methods:

 1. Refresh your app
 2. Try creating an account with email/password
+3. Try signing in with Google
-3. Try signing in as a guest
+4. Try signing in as a guest
-4. Add todos and verify they're saved
+5. Add todos and verify they're saved
-5. Sign out and sign back in to verify data persistence
+6. Sign out and sign back in to verify data persistence

 ## Troubleshooting

-- **auth/configuration-not-found**: Email/Password or Anonymous auth not enabled
+- **auth/configuration-not-found**: Email/Password, Google, or Anonymous auth not enabled
+- **auth/popup-closed-by-user**: Google sign-in popup was closed
+- **auth/popup-blocked**: Google sign-in popup was blocked by browser
 - **permission-denied**: Firestore rules are too restrictive
 - **auth/weak-password**: Password must be at least 6 characters
 - **auth/email-already-in-use**: Account with this email already exists